Thousands of Consumers Energy customers to experience outage Saturday

 The work involves taking a substation near 68th Street and Kalamazoo Avenue SE out of service for repair.

-Consumers says this outage is expected to last no more than 30 minutes and affects Kent County customers roughly a mile east and west of Kalamazoo Avenue SE from Christie Avenue SE south to approximately 100th Street SE.
+Consumers says this outage, scheduled for 2:30 a.m.
+Saturday, is expected to last no more than 30 minutes and affects Kent County customers roughly a mile east and west of Kalamazoo Avenue SE from Christie Avenue SE south to approximately 100th Street SE.

 Customers were notified ahead of time with post cards, according to a news release from Consumers Energy.